Dallas County to expunge criminal records of some non-violent offenders

 So the county is holding a clinic in April where judges will be on hand to help expunge the records of people who qualify.
 The crime has to be non-violent but there are other stipulations that’s why the county will hold a pre-registration clinic to see if people qualify.

 "Now I want you all to know we are not planning to expunge violent criminals, repeat offenders, or family violence cases.
-Those cases will not be expunged,” said D.A.
-Johnson.
+Those cases will not be expunged,” Johnson said.

 Sometimes those records have prevented people from getting jobs, housing and even getting into college.